UCEA CS:GO Fall Season

 Teams will be made up of five main players plus up to three substitutes.
 As previously stated, each team is required to also have a coach or admin role aside from active players.

-Teams will be split into four groups based on their rankings to ensure each group is as even as possible in respect to the other three groups.
+Teams will be split into groups based on their rankings to ensure each group is as even as possible in respect to the other three groups.
 Groups will be decided and assigned by the tournament operator after registrations have closed.
 If registration meets 32 teams prior to the deadline, then registration will be closed early.
 If any team drops prior to the registration deadline, qualifying pending teams will be approved on a first come, first serve basis.

 Matches will be best of one.
 All matches will be played on Tuesday and Friday at 8:00 PM Eastern Time each week.
 Group Stage will follow a double round robin format.
 All matches will be played online.